 You may be able to claim unemployment if you’re set up as a W-2 employee with a defined role and responsibilities like president or CEO.

-Part-time workers can be eligible to collect unemployment.
-It really depends on how long they’ve worked and what wages they’ve earned.
+In some situations, part-time workers meet unemployment eligibility requirements.
+However, it really depends on how long they’ve worked and what wages they’ve earned.
 If they meet the state’s minimum requirements, then they are able to submit a claim; however, they won’t be entitled to the full amount.
 Instead, let’s say an employee makes $300 a week, they may only be able to collect a lower figure like $150 a week.

 If you don’t have enough work for employees and you reduce their hours, they may be eligible for unemployment insurance.
 This varies on a state by state basis, but generally, a reduction in hours of 20 percent or more is sufficient to demonstrate that an individual is unemployed and entitled to some compensation.